NixOS/rfcs/rfcs/0000-plan-dynanism.md

 # Alternatives
 [alternatives]: #alternatives

- - Do nothing, and continue to have no good answer for language-specific package managers.
+ - Do nothing, and continue to have no good answer for large builds like Linux and Chromium.

- - Instead of deferring only certain portions of the evaluation with `builtins.asssumeDerivation`, simply restart the entire eval.
-   Quite simple, and no existing IFD code today needs to change.

- - Abandon IFD and just let users use the underlying dynamic derivation feature.
-   This was my first idea, but I became worried that this was too hard to use for simple experiments.
+ - Embrace recursive Nix in its current form.

 # Unresolved questions
 [unresolved]: #unresolved-questions